 The destination is your landing page.
-They click and have landed, but the question is, where are they going to next?
-You are hoping for a transaction to take place as soon as possible.
+You have a click and they have landed.
+The question is, where are they going to next?
+You really want that transaction as soon as possible.
 Let’s analyse this.

 - Conversion rate of landing page – How many people are taking the action that we want.